Does our sun have a name?

 Solis is Latin for sun.
 Sol is the Roman equivalent of the Greek sun god Helios.
 And maybe in earlier times English-speakers did use these names.
 According to straightdope.com, the first cited use of Sol as a proper name for the sun is the 1450 Ashmole Manuscript Treatise on Astrology, which stated:

 Sol is hote & dry but not as mars is.

-And meanwhile neither Sol nor Helios is an official name for the sun, according to the International Astronomical Union (IAU), the international body of astronomers which since 1922 has charged itself with the responsibility for naming all things celestial.
-By the way, the IAU is virtually alone in the world in suggesting we all use Sun and Moon, rather than the lower-case sun and moon.
-Most astronomers do capitalize these words (frequently along with other non-standard capitalizations such as Galaxy, Solar System and Universe), but most media organizations (which tend to use media stylebooks such as the AP Stylebook) don’t.
+Just to confuse things, though, the IAU suggests we all use Sun and Moon, rather than the lowercase sun and moon.
+As a result, most astronomers do capitalize these words (frequently along with other non-standard capitalizations such as Galaxy, Solar System and Universe), but most media organizations (which tend to use media stylebooks such as the AP Stylebook) don’t.

-So the sun doesn’t have its own name.
-But it does have a symbol that’s exclusively its own.
+So people don’t agree on whether the sun has its own name, or what that name might be.
+Meanwhile, the sun does have a symbol that’s exclusively its own.
 The sun’s symbol is a circle with a dot in the center – used in mathematical formulas.

-Plus, nowadays, there are thoughts to be planets orbiting many if not most stars.
-Those extrasolar planets haven’t yet been given proper names either, and the IAU has gone back and forth on its decision to name or not to name extrasolar planets.
+Nowadays, we know there are planets orbiting many if not most stars.
+Most extrasolar planets haven’t yet been given proper names either, although some have.

 When all is said and done, whether you believe our sun has a name comes down to the language you speak, to whom you give the authority to name objects in space, and to your personal preference.

 Enjoying EarthSky?
 Sign up for our free daily newsletter today!